Nadodi Mannan: Development

 After the release of Naam (1953), M. G. Ramachandran and his brother M. G. Chakrapani, who were its co-producers and shareholders, were keen to make a film under their own production banner.
-Hence, they established Em.Gee.Yar Productions and hired M. Karunanidhi to draft a script for their company's debut film titled Vidivelli.
+Hence, they established Em.Gee.Yar Pictures and hired M. Karunanidhi to draft a script for their company's debut film titled Vidivelli.
 The film was shelved after Karunanidhi was imprisoned for participating in the Kallakudi demonstration in July 1953.
-Ramachandran and Chakrapani then dissolved Em.Gee.Yar Productions and established the Em.Gee.Yar drama troupe instead, but the idea of producing a film was still on Ramachandran's mind.
+Ramachandran and Chakrapani then dissolved Em.Gee.Yar Pictures and established the Em.Gee.Yar drama troupe instead, but the idea of producing a film was still on Ramachandran's mind.

 Ramachandran had dreamt of making his own film ever since he attended a screening of Frank Lloyd's historical drama, If I Were King (1938) starring Ronald Colman, in Calcutta.
 This occurred while he was playing a minor role in Maya Machhindra (1939).
 He wished to make a film that would express his political views and interests to the people of Tamil Nadu.
 To this end, he assembled a team of three people: R. M. Veerappan, V. Lakshmanan and S. K. T. Sami.
 He gave them suggestions about the outline of the story and urged them to watch If I Were King and two other films: The Prisoner of Zenda (1937), another Colman film, and Elia Kazan's Viva Zapata!
 (1952).
 After several brainstorming sessions, the team came up with a story loosely based on the three films and decided on the title Nadodi Mannan.
 The trio then helped make it look more Indian.